carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 and the ``DBG_INSTR_REF`` s position records where the variable takes on the designated value in the same way.

-More information about how these constructs are used will appear on the source level debugging page in due course, see also :doc:`SourceLevelDebugging` and :doc:`HowToUpdateDebugInfo`.
+More information about how these constructs are used is available in :doc:`InstrRefDebugInfo`.
+The related documents :doc:`SourceLevelDebugging` and :doc:`HowToUpdateDebugInfo` may be useful as well.